-Best Valentine's Day Tech Gifts for Him
+Best Tech Gifts for Him 2017

 The DJI Mavic Pro has a 4K camera, it flies for up to 27 minutes, and it's super compact.
 The thing folds down into a 3-inch by 8-inch space.

-If your gift-getter isn't into home automation or talking to an intelligent assistant, but he's really into music or podcasts or audio books, the Sonos PLAY:1 is a quality wireless speaker that's sure to put a smile on anyone's face.
+This year legendary wireless sound company Sonos released its newest product the Sonos One, which aims to be smarter and better than it's predecessor.

+The Sonos One has Amazon Alexa on board, meaning it can not only play your tunes but answer your questions and help you shop for things on Amazon.
+If you're looking to get into the home automation world, and want a speaker, the Sonos One is a great place to start!

-It's loud, it's clear, and it's Sonos.
+As for its music capabilities, it's loud, it's clear, basically, it's Sonos.
 That means you're going to get great-sounding audio whether you place it on your bookshelf or in the middle of your coffee table.
+Plus, the Sonos One can even withstand humidity, meaning you can place it in the shower for your morning bathroom karaoke — don't act like you don't sing in the shower.

-The Sonos PLAY:1 has two amplifiers and custom-built drivers.
-It offers more than 30 music streaming services (including Apple Music).
+The Sonos One has two amplifiers and custom-built drivers.
+It offers more than 40 music streaming services (including Apple Music).
 Oh, and it also just looks fantastic.
-I'd be jealous of anyone who got this speaker as a gift … unless it was me.
-That'd be OK.
+I'd be jealous of anyone who got this speaker as a gift.
+The Sonos One retails for $199.

 Tile Slim